 Just about everyone I know values diversity and wants more inclusion.
-We want to foster multiculturalism in ourselves, in our organizations, and in the learning we are nurturing.
-But the details of what that looks like in a developmentally sequenced manner can be mystifying.
-Below are four outcomes that I’ve come to focus on in my teaching, organizational leadership, student learning work beyond the classroom, and consulting.
+We want to foster equity and justice in ourselves, in our organizations, and in the learning we are nurturing.
+However, the details of what that looks like in a developmentally sequenced manner can be mystifying.
+I’ve worked with dozens of organizations to outline and clarify the learning they are seeking for employees, students, and community members.
+Each organization thinks about and uses language differently given their particular context, but a few patterns continue to emerge.
+There tend to be four categories that emerge in my consulting, teaching, student learning work beyond the classroom, and consulting for social justice education.

 1. Critical Consciousness